658 Squadron Army Air Corps (AAC)

 658 Squadron is based at SAS HQ at Credenhill, near Hereford.
 It is part of the Joint Special Forces Aviation Wing (JSFAW)

 Painted in civilian colours, the Dauphin 2 helicopters of 658 Squadron can blend in to normal civilian air traffic and thus allow the SAS to be transported quickly but covertly around the United Kingdom.
 In addition to covert transport, 658 Squadron Dauphins can also fly the SAS into action during counter terrorism operations.

 658 Squadron Dauphins are believed to have been modified with a secure radio communications fitment.
 Some photos show 658 Sqn Dauphins fitted with a sensor turret, likely housing an infrared and/or electro optical camera.
 They can be fitted with a roping frame to allow for fast-roping from the cabin doorways.

 Eurocopter AS365 N3 Specifications

 658 Squadron also operates a small flight of Gazelle AH1 helicopters.
-Photos online show 658 sqn gazelles fitted with side-mounted camera pod indicating a surveillance role for the aircraft.
+Photos online show 658 Sqn gazelles fitted with a side-mounted Wescam MX-15 electro-optical (EO) / Infrared (IR) camera pod indicating a surveillance role for the aircraft.
 Nightsun searchlights may also be mounted.
-Other uses are likely to include transportation of SAS command elements.